Looking Closely at the Growth Curve for Veracyte Inc. (VCYT)

 VCYT’s Market Performance

-VCYT stocks went down by -1.78% for the week, with a monthly drop of -17.49% and a quarterly performance of -24.37%, while its annual performance rate touched -19.15%.
-The volatility ratio for the week stands at 8.19% while the volatility levels for the past 30 days are set at 8.80% for Veracyte Inc..
-The simple moving average for the period of the last 20 days is -6.72% for VCYT stocks with a simple moving average of -12.72% for the last 200 days.
+VCYT stocks went up by 1.61% for the week, with a monthly drop of -9.68% and a quarterly performance of -16.47%, while its annual performance rate touched -14.31%.
+The volatility ratio for the week stands at 10.58% while the volatility levels for the past 30 days are set at 9.43% for Veracyte Inc..
+The simple moving average for the period of the last 20 days is -0.18% for VCYT stocks with a simple moving average of -7.31% for the last 200 days.

 Analysts’ Opinion of VCYT